 We tend to take for granted that the terrible misfortunes we see on the nightly news befalling people every day will never ever happen to us.
 Perhaps that is so for the majority of folks.
 But it is not certain by any means.

-By the time I was thirty I had already experienced more than my share of personal misfortune.
+By the time I was 30 I had already experienced more than my share of personal misfortune.

 The First Armed Robbery